 - Hopper size.
 Hopper is basically a basket where to put pellets that are going to be feed into the stove.
 Hopper size – 20 to 60 lbs – determines how often you’ll have to restock (with pellets) the stove.

 How Big Should A Pellet Stove Be?
 (Capacity, Measured In BTU)

 BTU or British Thermal Unit is a unit we use for measuring useful heat any HVAC device can create.
-In short, the bigger stoves produce more BTUs, and visa versa.
+In short, the bigger stoves produce more BTUs and vice versa.

 Pellet stoves have a capacity from 10,000 BTU (smallest pellet stoves) to 90,000 BTU (largest pellet stoves).
 In practice, most pellet stoves have 40,000-60,000 BTU capacity.

-The first thing to figure out when buying a pellet stove is how big should it be.
-The capacity of the stove is directly proportional to square footage.
+The first thing to figure out when buying a pellet stove is how big it should be.
+The capacity of the stove is directly proportional to the square footage.

 For example, for properly heating a 2,000 sq ft home, you would need a 60,000 BTU pellet stove.